LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/01-GEN.md

 <sup>23</sup> And the sons of Dan; Hushim.
 <sup>24</sup> And the sons of Naphtali; Jahzeel, and Guni, and Jezer, and Shillem.
 <sup>25</sup> These [are] the sons of Bilhah, which Laban gave unto Rachel his daughter, and she bare these unto Jacob: all the souls [were] seven.
-<sup>26</sup> All the souls that came with Jacob into Egypt, which came out of his loins, besides Jacob’s sons ’ wives, all the souls [were] threescore and six;
+<sup>26</sup> All the souls that came with Jacob into Egypt, which came out of his loins, besides Jacob’s sons’ wives, all the souls [were] threescore and six;
 <sup>27</sup> And the sons of Joseph, which were born him in Egypt, [were] two souls: all the souls of the house of Jacob, which came into Egypt, [were] threescore and ten.
 <sup>28</sup> And he sent Judah before him unto Joseph, to direct his face unto Goshen; and they came into the land of Goshen.
 <sup>29</sup> And Joseph made ready his chariot, and went up to meet Israel his father, to Goshen, and presented himself unto him; and he fell on his neck, and wept on his neck a good while.